makisarvin/angular-backend-seed/README.md

   	<a href="#/welcome">Welcome message</a>

-Now cliking on the link it will redirect to the http://localhost:9000/#/welcome page.
-We want to change that so that it redirects to the http://localhost:9000/welcome page instead
+Now cliking on the link it will redirect to the [http://localhost:9000/#/welcome](http://localhost:9000/#/welcome) page.
+We want to change that so that it redirects to the [http://localhost:9000/welcome](http://localhost:9000/welcome) page instead
-Edit app.js and add the locationProvider.
-The full app.js is now:
+Edit `app.js` and add the `$locationProvider`.
+The full `app.js` is now:

 	angular.module('app', ['ngRoute'])
 		.config(function ($routeProvider, $locationProvider) {